rgtoni94/CSN-Project/README.md

 - Execute payload against target machine

 # Project
 Use Metasploit on a Kali Linux VM to use an exploit, VSFTPD, to gain access backdoor root access to victim machine.
-The exploit was discovered in 2011 on the 2.3.4 version of VSFTPD (Very Secure FTP Daemon).
-VSFTPD is a secure unix based ftp server, this vulnerability was disocvered in 2011 in version 2.3.4 of VSFTPD.
+We will be exploiting the VSFTPD vulnerability.
+VSFTPD is a secure unix based ftp server, this vulnerability was discovered in 2011 in version 2.3.4 of VSFTPD.

 # Project Setup
 Tools to download